 02 — Fortitudo (Nerve) The courage to wander into the 'haze' despite its many unknowns.

 03 — Intuor (To Wonder) An unbridled imagination that engages the familiar in unfamiliar ways.
 In creativity, this is considered a divergent way of seeing and thinking.

 04 — Dubito (To Doubt) A willingness to question how our imaginations might function practically.
-This idea runs counter to the idea above, or divergent thinking (to wonder), and is often called convergent thinking.
+This idea runs counter to the notion above (or divergent thinking — to wonder), and this is often called convergent thinking.
 It's the ability to test the larger purpose of ideas, or our rationale. (this can be among the most difficult balances to fully grasp).

 05 — Praesumo (Bias) Beware of biases.
 Minimize immediate judgements on issues and observations that lie outside one's domain.

 06 — Complecto (Folding) Building the bridge, or the mental folds between viewers and the viewed — a crucial skill for us.
 The Act of the 'Fold' immerses us into the unseen influences within the art, the images or the artifacts of a time.
 It is part of Da Vinci's salvo, or learning how to see beyond oneself.

 07 — Motus (Physicality) A physicality to engage in the world and produce ideas from it.

 08 — Incerta (Adversity) As Nietzsche once famously argued, the fullness of life is not given, but is carefully routed through its many difficulties.

 09 — Neglego (Disregard) The great physicist Richard Feynman once declared; pay no notice to other’s work — allow yours to thrive among theirs.